petartotev/PT_Demo_Java/README.md

 1. Change images in Testing section (JUnit_Tests_Add_To_Library.png and JUnit_Plugin_Installed.png)
 2. Extract "Setup JDBC" and "Setup JUNit" sections and mention them in JavaApp.java
 3. Method, constructor, class access modifiers can be extracted in tables in README

+# Questions
+1. Do we have BiConsumer<T, U> that accept(T, U, V, W, X) - more than 2 parameters?

 # Setup
 1. Install IntelliJ IDEA Community (ideaIC-2024.2.4.exe) from https://www.jetbrains.com/idea/download/other.html